gauthamguna97/ReactRedux_basic/README.md

 Resource Utilization
 1. View schedule over a month
-2. view/Delete Tasks ( from Header or schedule check)
-3. Add a task ( from Header)
+2. Add a task ( from Header / list)

 Availability calculation
 1. 20 days work in a month